-Mr. Brimo is the President and Chief Executive Officer of the Company and a member of the Board Risk Oversight and Corporate Governance Committees of its Board of Directors.
-He is also the President of RTN, TMC, CMC HMC, CExCI, and Newminco, and Chairman of DMC and EPI.
+Mr. Brimo is the Chairman and Chief Executive Officer of the Company and a member of the Corporate Governance Committee of its Board of Directors.
+He is also the Chairman of RTN, TMC, CMC HMC, DMC, CExCI, and Newminco, and a Director of EPI and its subsidiaries.
 Prior to his career in mining, he worked for Citibank for a period of eight years, and was Vice President in the bank's Capital Markets Group in Hong Kong prior to joining Philex Mining Corporation as Vice President-Finance.
 Mr. Brimo served as Chairman and Chief Executive Officer of Philex Mining Corporation from 1994 until his retirement in December 2003.
 He served as President of the Chamber of Mines of the Philippines from 1993 to 1995, as Chairman from 1995 to 2003.
 He was again elected Chairman in 2017, a position he currently holds.

-Martin Antonio G. Zamora (45 years old, Filipino)
+Martin Antonio G. Zamora (46 years old, Filipino)

-Mr. Zamora is the Executive Vice President of the Company and serves as Director of all of the subsidiaries of the Company.
-He is likewise the President of DMC and Senior Vice President of RTN and HMC.
+Mr. Zamora is the President of the Company and of all of the mining subsidiaries of the Company.
+He is the Chairman of the Board and Chief Executive Officer of EPI and the Chairman of the Board of EPI's subsidiaries.
 Before joining the Company in 2007, Mr. Zamora was a director and the Philippine country manager of UPC Renewables, a global developer, owner, and operator of wind farms and solar facilities.
 Prior to that, he worked for ten (10) years for finance and investment banking firms such as CLSA, Robert Fleming & Co.
 (UK), Jardine Fleming, and SGV.